swiftlang/swift-org-website/documentation/server/guides/allocations.md

            swift:latest
 ```

-or similar.
+By visually highlighting the most frequently called functions or the functions consuming the most processing time, you can focus your optimization efforts on improving the performance of critical code paths.

 ## Tools

-In this guide, we will be using the [Linux `perf`](https://perf.wiki.kernel.org/index.php/Main_Page) tool.
-If you're struggling to get `perf` to work, have a look at our [information regarding `perf`](/server/guides/linux-perf.html).
-If you're running in a Docker container, don't forget that you'll need a privileged container.
-And generally, you will need `root` access, so you may need to prefix the commands with `sudo`.
+You can identify areas for optimization and make informed decisions to improve the performance and efficiency of your Swift server code using the [Linux `perf`](https://perf.wiki.kernel.org/index.php/Main_Page) tool.

+The `perf` tool is a performance profiling and analysis tool available on Linux systems.
+Although it is not specific to Swift, it can be valuable for profiling Swift code on the server for the following reasons:

+- **Low overhead** which means it can collect performance data with minimal impact on the execution of your Swift code.
+- **Rich set of features** like CPU profiling, memory profiling, and event-based sampling.
+- **Flame graph generation** to help you understand the relative time spent in different areas of your code and identify performance bottlenecks.
+- **System-level profiling** gathers performance data at the kernel level, analyzes system-wide events, and understands the impact of other processes or system components on the performance of your Swift application.
+- **Flexibility and extensibility** allow you to customize the types of events you want to profile, set sampling rates, specify filters, and more.

+> Tip 1: If you’re running `perf` in a Docker container, you will need a privileged container to provide the necessary permissions and access to the tool to gather performance data.

+> Tip 2: Prefix the commands with `sudo` if you need `root` access.
+See [Getting `perf` to work](https://www.swift.org/server/guides/linux-perf.html) for more information.

-## Getting a `perf` user probe
+## Installing a perf user probe

-In this guide, we will be counting the number of allocations.
-Most allocations from a Swift program (on Linux) will be done through the `malloc` function.

-To get information about when an allocation function is called, we will install a `perf` "user probes" on the allocation functions.
-Because Swift also uses other allocation functions such as `calloc` and `posix_memalign`, we'll install a user probe for them all.
-From then on, there will be an event in `perf` that will fire whenever one of the allocation functions is called.
+As previously mentioned, this document's example programs focus on counting the *number* of allocations.

+Most allocations use a Swift program's `malloc` function on Linux.
+Installing `perf` user probes on the allocation function provides information about when an allocation function is called.

+In this instance, a user probe was installed for all allocation functions because Swift uses other functions like `calloc` and `posix_memalign`.

 ```bash
 # figures out the path to libc